 How income tax is calculated

-As a first step, you should work out how much of your income and earnings - excluding any savings interest or dividends - is taxable.
-This is known as 'non-savings income'.
+As a first step, you should work out your non-savings income - that's your income and earnings, excluding any savings interest or dividends

 Calculate your non-savings income